Taking family money

 They say good paper makes for good friends.

-While you might trust your life to Cousin Jim, Aunt Susan or Nana Smith, in this business context you must treat them as strangers and insist on drawing up a professional agreement to document and define your financial transaction.
+While you might trust your life to Cousin Jim, Aunt Susan or Nana Smith, in a business context you must treat them as strangers and insist on drawing up a professional agreement to document and define your financial transaction.

 Money can change everything, so it’s imperative that all parties can refer to a well-constructed agreement that’s signed before any funds are transferred.
 A legal agreement protects your family too, because they’ll know their rights in case something happens to you or your business.